 Large enterprises across different industries each hold a partial view of the customer.
 Retailers see detailed purchase behavior.
 Banks observe payment flows.
 Telecom operators contribute stable identity and location data.
 Social networks and search engines capture intent, interests, and engagement.
 Marketing platforms see campaign exposure and response.
 Each party controls a different slice of the customer picture.
+But their slice is only their own.

 This required a decentralized architecture.
 Every data provider deployed its own instance of the platform inside its own infrastructure, connected directly to internal systems.
 There was no central CDP, no shared database, and no platform operator in the middle.
 The platform was delivered as software and protocol, not operated as a service.